danielmichaels/zet/20221011094312/README.md

 Super/Win key shortcuts, such as WIN+L (and WIN+G for XBOX crap).
 This totally breaks `shell`'s vim bindings.

+**Update**: After nearly a month of running pop-os shell, I really love it.
+Its super simple and meets my needs.
+I do miss the switching between workspaces using the i3 number system but other than that, everything else *Just Works*.

 Tags:

     #linux #i3 #tiling #windows